 1944 - D.L.
 Stokes & Company Grows

-After World War II, Stokes saw an opportunity to build houses, mainly for veterans.
+After World War II, DL recognized opportunities to build housing, mainly for veterans.
 For a man who loved progress, there was nothing more exciting than an opportunity.
-He began to build “cracker box” houses; a type of house architect Charlie Moore calls a “totally solid, well-built rectangular box that fulfilled a huge need in 1950.”
-Later, he built apartment communities.
-When it comes down to it, DL’s primary objective wasn’t a lot different from his father’s.
-He cared for the land and for the people who lived on it.
-To DL, life wasn’t about the mortgage business; it was about taking care of people and land.
-He serviced mortgage loans.
-He built houses.
-He also built apartment communities.
-In so doing, he provided a leg up to the growing middle class of the new South.
-DL Stokes didn’t farm cotton or tobacco or corn, he farmed something different: homes.
+He began to build “cracker box” houses, a type of house architect Charlie Moore calls a “totally solid, well-built rectangular box that fulfilled a huge need in 1950.”
+Versions of these houses were sold through the Sears & Roebuck catalog.
+The company continued originating and servicing mortgage loans while developing subdivisions, building homes and apartment communities, and in doing so, DL provided a leg up to the growing middle class of the new South.
+DL Stokes didn’t farm cotton, tobacco or corn, he farmed something different: homes.

 Scroll to Top